BennyG9/robot-arm/README.md

 <div>
   <img align="right" src="media/6-14-2026/Embedded_Prototype_6-14-2026.jpeg" width="300">

   <p>The robotic arm is powered by an STM32 Nucleo-F446RE, responsible for all of the real-time control code.
-Motors are driven by IBT-2 type motor driver modules rated for up to 43A. <br> <br> The plan is to flesh out communication between the STM32 and an NVIDIA Jetson Nano which will handle higher level computation using ROS2. <br><br> Next steps: Jetson-STM serial communication, basic control inputs using ROS2</p>
+Motors are driven by IBT-2 type motor driver modules rated for up to 43A.
+The system uses a custom serial USB communication protcol defined in `communication/protocol.json` and supports variable argument length with checksum packet verification.
+The Jetson Nano runs ROS2 Foxy with custom services, launch files, and communication nodes.
+Only basic calibration and homing teleoperation commands are supported currently.<br><br> Next steps: ROS2 teleop angular control, ROS2 high-level kinematics</p>
   <br clear="right" />
 </div>